Saitej Makhijani | March 5th, 2020

 How To Create Email Newsletters That People Actually Want To Read

-You’ll find tons of articles on this subject or loosely revolves around this subject.
-The most famous of all is - How to increase newsletter open rate “magically”.
+You’ll find tons of articles on this subject or loosely revolving around this subject.
+The most famous of all is How to increase newsletter open rate “magically.”

 We have to understand two things.

-Rather than focusing on newsletter open rates, let’s focus on some of the essential aspects.
-Let’s fix them one by one, and the email open rate will automatically increase!
+Rather than focusing on newsletter open rates, let’s focus on some essential aspects.
+Let’s fix them one by one, and the email open rate will automatically increase.

-In this article, we will be talking about the 3 most important parts of any newsletter.
-If we become successful to fix them, we will eventually gain a higher open rate.
+In this article, we will talk about the three most important parts of any newsletter.
+If we fix them, we will eventually gain a higher open rate.

 Table of Contents